bbmokhtari/django-translations/docs/reference/utils.rst

    Return the standard language code of a preferred language code.

-   If the preferred language code is passed in, it returns the standard language code of it, otherwise it returns the standard language code of the active language code.
+   If the preferred language code is passed in, it returns the standard language code of it, otherwise it returns the standard language code of the :term:`active language` code.

    :param lang: The preferred language code to derive the standard language code
        out of.